 Warden: Tricia Siemens

 Parishioners host our after-service coffee hour, preparing and serving tea and coffee and helping with clean up.
 Volunteers are always needed.
 Contact Jennifer Ross

 Eucharistic Lay Visitors

 The Flower Delivery ministry delivers flowers from the altar and font to shut-ins and sick members of the Parish year round (except Lent) after Sunday morning services are complete.
 Parishioners can sign up for a specific date.
 Please contact the coordinator, Chris Schmidt

 Nursery Coordinator: Jessica Schmidt

-The Church of the Holy Saviour Nursery is available to children three years of age and younger and is staffed by a volunteer during the 10am service (typically).
+The Nursery is available to children three years of age and younger and is staffed by a volunteer during the 10 am service.
 Children are welcome for the entire service, or they can join us when the Sunday school children go to class.
 Nursery volunteers normally bring the children up for a blessing during communion.
 We get to read books, play with toys, colour and enjoy each others’ company.
 We are always looking for additional nursery volunteers too!

 In the tradition of Holy Saviour, the Outreach Team continues to faithfully support Monica House, St. John’s Kitchen, Anselma House, the House of Friendship, Renison College, Huron Church Camp and other local agencies.
 The apportionment given to the Diocese that represents a large percentage of our budget is an outreach donation that allows our collective church to achieve broader and more leveraged goals.